You’ve seen Sideways. You know Santa Barbara County. It’s for Pinot Noir, right?

 But some of Star Lane’s neighbors are making fine Cabernets and having a group of them together will make them easier to sell.
 It may not be too early to say that managing tannin, not pyrazines, is their true challenge.

 Brander Santa Ynez Valley Cabernet Sauvignon Reserve 2014 is excellent, with characteristic Cab character of cherry fruit, fresh herb and a touch of cigar box.
 It’s well-balanced, complex and elegant, and 14.1% alcohol.
-Grassini Happy Canyon Cabnernet Sauvignon 2013 has 14.7% alcohol and formidable tannins but they’re well-managed; this wine might age well.
+Grassini Happy Canyon Cabernet Sauvignon 2013 has 14.7% alcohol and formidable tannins but they’re well-managed; this wine might age well.

 I really enjoyed a Cabernet-Syrah field blend inadvertently planted by Steve Beckmen’s father, the Beckmen Vineyard TLB Santa Ynez Valley red wine 2013.
 It’s nicely fresh and fruit-driven with a touch of minerality.